-- Conduct board members will be trained in cultural competency and implicit bias, conflict of interest, and sexual assault and gender-based violence.
+- Implement mandatory training for conduct board members in areas such as cultural competency and implicit bias, conflict of interest, and sexual assault and gender-based violence.

-- In appropriate cases, the student conduct officer will consider whether alternative dispute resolution may be suitable to resolve a matter.
+- Provide alternative dispute resolution when it may be a suitable avenue to resolve a matter.

-- Sanctioning guidelines will be published online that explain in plain language the types of sanctions students may face for a particular violation of community standards and the factors used to determine sanctions.
+- Publish sanctioning guidelines that explain in plain language the types of sanctions students may face for a particular violation of community standards and the factors used to determine sanctions.

 The report notes that the task force did not reach a unanimous decision on all of its recommendations.
 Dissenting opinions addressing the group accountability of student organizations and representation during brief adjudication proceedings are also included in the document.